 Automation and configuration

-Depending on the level of expertise of the user, the GUI can be provided as fully configurable by the user or preconfigured with simple controls.
+Depending on the user’s level of expertise , the GUI can be provided as fully configurable by the user or preconfigured with simple controls.
 RFeye Guard software also comes with a user-friendly configuration tool to allow users to create their own custom configurations.
-With different access levels, it is designed to be easy to use and intuitive for operation by non-specialists whilst allowing full flexibility for set-up and programming by expert users.
+With different access levels, it is designed to be easy to use and intuitive for operation by non-specialists while allowing full flexibility for set-up and programming by expert users.

 Each individual RFeye sensor can be assigned tasks from a large configurable menu, allowing the user to control all aspects of the system.
 This includes setting automated spectrum sweeps, creating RF background masks and trigger conditions, alerts from mask breakages, performing advanced signal classification and geolocating suspicious or unauthorized transmitters.

-RFeye Guard sensors are organized into network groups within the RFeye Guard software, enabling missions to be assigned according to building and room groups, or to single-out individual zones for focused missions.
-Nodes can be shared across network groups for useful differential measurements, for example comparing signals received from in-building Nodes to external or perimeter Nodes.
+RFeye Guard sensors are organized into network groups within the RFeye Guard software, enabling missions to be assigned according to building and room groups, or to single out individual zones for focused missions.
+Nodes can be shared across network groups for useful differential measurements, for example, comparing signals received from in-building Nodes to external or perimeter Nodes.
 Mission configurations can be quickly dragged and dropped between different network groups for instant switching and sharing of the monitoring tasks in different building areas.
-The interface for status monitoring and network control simplifies the management of extended RFeye Guard in-building networks.
+The interface for status monitoring and network control simplifies the management of extended RFeye Guard networks in buildings.